yudugit/rest-api-documentation/README.md

 ### Finding An Edition

-We wish to find all editions with a name starting with "Examp".
+We wish to find all editions with a name starting with "Example".
 Make a **GET** request to the editions endpoint with the query parameter `name=Example`:

 ```
 //Request